 - More than 50 percent of Mayo graduates are in academic positions throughout the U.S.

 - Research funding — the Mayo Clinic Department of Internal Medicine receives millions of dollars in extramural funding, including National Institutes of Health (NIH) awards, each year.
 The Department of Internal Medicine ranks very competitively among departments of medicine nationally in NIH funding for research.
 For information on research, visit the Mayo Clinic research website.

 - More than 6,200 peer-reviewed manuscripts and more than 1,650 reviews and book chapter citations for Department of Internal Medicine faculty during the past three years.

 - Scholarly activity (average per third-year resident) — six to seven projects; four to five abstracts or presentations; two to three peer-reviewed manuscripts published; and two to three more peer-reviewed manuscripts accepted, submitted or in preparation.

 - Residents average approximately four Mayo-sponsored trips for scientific presentation and one trip for attendance per resident during the second and third years.

 - Mayo ranks No. 1 in number of winners nationally in the American College of Physicians Resident Research Competition since inception.

 Back to top

-- Over three years, residents spend on average about 50 percent of their time in outpatient settings and about 50 percent of their time on inpatient ward services (general medicine and subspecialty).
+- Over three years, residents spend on average about 50 percent of their time in outpatient settings or consults and about 50 percent of their time on inpatient ward services (general medicine and subspecialty).
 For more information, see Resident Responsibilities.

 - There are 23 inpatient teaching services.
 All patients on teaching services are cared for by teams of residents and a single supervising attending.
 There are no private patients or attendings.

 - Of the more than 600 faculty, about 200 are selected to work with residents on the basis of evaluations from the residents.

 - Duty-hour limits: We are fully committed to the ACGME guidelines for duty hours.
 Interns work no more than 16 hours when on duty.
 Long call occurs one in four nights on inpatient services for PGY-2 and PGY-3 residents.
 A variety of mechanisms are employed to ensure compliance with the ACGME guidelines.
 See Resident Responsibilities.

 - On all rotations, residents average at least one day off each week.